Amend IMM 100 / IMM 5292 / IMM 5688

 - Date permanent residence or temporary residence was granted: Indicate the date that permanent residence was granted to you.
 Use the YYYY-MM-DD format.

-Part B: Information to Be Amended
+Completing Part B of the IMM 1436: Information to Be Amended

 This is where you indicate what information on your Record of Landing or COPR should be corrected.
 In each of the questions listed below, if you do NOT want the information changed because it is already correct, leave the section blank.